 7. Omega fatty acids

 Fatty acids are essential components of the cells in your dog’s body.
-Omega-3 fatty acids have numerous health benefits, but the body does not naturally produce them.
+The benefits of omega-3 fatty acids for dogs are numerous, but the body does not naturally produce them.
 Instead, your dog’s diet must provide them.
 This is why they are called “essential fatty acids.”

 Most commercial dog foods have low quantities of omega-3s, and they may be damaged in the process of manufacturing the food, which typically happens at high temperatures.
 So your dog may need an additional omega-3 supplement.

 Fish oil is a terrific source of two omega-3 fatty acids: eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
-(And yes, fish is better than a plant-based source, like flax seeds.)
+(And yes, fish is more beneficial than a plant-based source, like flax seeds.)
 EPA and DHA reduce inflammation that affects soft tissues such as the intestines, the urinary bladder, and specifically the joints.
-Also, as cited by the VCA hospital’s article on fish oil, these fatty acids also promote heart health and may reduce the size of tumors via cell differentiation.
+These fatty acids also promote heart health and may reduce the size of tumors via cell differentiation.

 Nordic Naturals is the brand I recommend to my clients.
 This ethical company makes the Nordic Pet Collection, featuring Omega-3 Pet™ which comes in liquid and soft gel capsules.
 These supplements are formulated from EPA and DHA harvested from cold-water fish—specifically wild anchovy and sardines.